jdbostonbu-ops/frame-forge/README.md

 - **Workflow**: Resolve-based color aesthetic applied to web UI

 ### 🎨 Design Philosophy
-Frame Forge is built on the concept of **"The Cinematic Canvas."** Every transition is timed to mimic a film cut, and the "capabilities" section uses a brutalist, high-contrast aesthetic to mirror professional production call sheets.
+Frame Forge is built on the concept of "The Cinematic Canvas."
+Every transition is timed to mimic a film cut, and the "capabilities" section uses a brutalist, high-contrast aesthetic to mirror professional production call sheets.

+### 📈 Activity & Contributions
+I am an active developer with a high-frequency contribution rhythm, focusing on deep development cycles for immersive web experiences.Current Focus: Optimizing WebGL/Canvas performance for mobile devices.Daily Activity: Check out my Contribution Graph for a real-time view of my development streak.